 None of us can remember a time without Covid-19!
 It may have been only one and a half years ago when the deadly virus didn’t shake our lives.
 But even today, Covid-19 has an important place in our flu vaccine discussion.

 The primary problem in diagnosing the two is their symptoms.
 Both Covid and flu have similar symptoms.
 As a result, it is not unreal to be confused with which vaccine actually to take when the symptoms are quite similar.
+So the question may arise, does flu vaccine work for corona virus?
+Unfortunately, normal flu shots do not provide much protection against COVID-19, and even if it does, that may not last long.

 Anyone can think that their symptoms are of seasonal flu.
 This can make them decide not even to consider Covid treatment.
 But they may have been affected by the coronavirus.
 In such a case, taking the flu vaccine has completely zero benefits to fight against Covid-19.